 Unlike the MK3S, which has a direct drive extruder, the Mini has a Bowden system with a 3:1 drive gear ratio.
 This keeps the extruder light to reduce wobble so it can zip around the print bed.
 The extruder motor sits snuggly on the Z-axis column while the filament is pushed through a PTFE tube into the hotend and through the nozzle.
 In all honesty, we preferred the direct drive extrusion of the MK3S, but – after getting in our mostly self-inflicted issues with the PTFE hotend tube – we can say the Bowden tube does the job and the print quality is typical FDM Prusa.

 This fancy new screen offers more than just color — most notably, you can preview your sliced model before printing.
 A cool, but not necessarily essential, tool (unless you have a nasty habit of giving your models extremely vague names.
 If that’s the case, this feature is absolutely for you).

 The Mini sports a custom-made 32-bit “Buddy” motherboard with Trinamic 2209 drivers, unlike the MK3S, which has an Einsy RAMBo 8-bit board with the older Trinamic 2130 drivers.
 The new setup is supposed to offer almost everything that OctoPrint can, including farm management software, which will become available in the future with a firmware update.
 Again, this much-vaunted print farm capability has not been tested out by All3DP.

 Here are the cold, hard specs for the Original Prusa Mini 3D printer:

-License: The text of "2019 Original Prusa Mini 3D Printer: Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Original Prusa Mini Review: Editor’s Choice" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.